NNPDF/eko/doc/source/theory/DGLAP.rst

 .. math::
     \tilde E^{(2)}_{ns}(a_s \leftarrow a_s^0) = \tilde E^{(0)}_{ns}(a_s \leftarrow a_s^0) \frac{ 1 + a_s U_1 + a_s^2 U_2 }{ 1 + a_s^{(0)} U_1 + (a_s^0)^{2} U_2 }

-with the unitary mtrices defined consistenly with the mthod ``pertubative`` adopted for NLO singlet evolution:
+with the unitary matrices defined consistently with the method ``pertubative`` adopted for NLO singlet evolution:

 .. math::
     U_1 &= R_1 = \frac{1}{\beta_0}[ \gamma^{(1)} - b_1 \gamma^{(0)}] \\